MaxLangleyIV/Browser-Arena-RPG/README.md

 # Browser Arena RPG
 Welcome to the Browser Arena RPG!
 This is a simple turn-based role-playing game where players can engage in battles, manage their character's inventory, and earn gold by winning battles.
 The game is written in JavaScript and utilizes HTML and CSS for the user interface.

-This game was made as a project for my Intro To Computer Science in 2018.
-Some minor clean-up has been performed on the

 ## Features
 Turn-based battles against enemies with attack and defense mechanics.
 Inventory system for collecting and equipping items.